By ProFellow Founder, Dr. Vicki Johnson

 - Would it be ok if I reached out to faculty in the Department directly to discuss my proposed dissertation topic?

-Next you might be wondering, if I set up these meetings, what questions should I ask potential PhD supervisors?
+Next you might be wondering, if I set up these meetings, what questions should I ask potential PhD advisors?
 Let’s discuss the goals of these meetings and specific questions you can ask.

-Goals of Your Meeting with a Potential PhD Supervisor
+Goals of Your Meeting with a Potential PhD Advisor

-Here are the goals you should have set for your meetings with potential PhD supervisors.
+Here are the goals you should have set for your meetings with potential PhD advisors.

 #1 Identify dissertation topics of interest to the faculty